 Symbol Meaning A0032902 "Failure" A device error has occurred.
 The measured value is no longer valid.
-C "Function check" The device is in the service mode (e.g. during a simulation).
-S "Out of specification" The device is operated: Outside of its technical specifications (e.g. during startup or a cleaning) Outside of the configuration performed by the user (e.g. level outside the configured range) M "Maintenance required" Maintenance is required.
+C "Function check" The device is in service mode (e.g. during a simulation).
+S "Out of specification" The device is being operated: Outside its technical specifications (e.g. during warmup or cleaning processes) Outside the parameter configuration undertaken by the user (e.g. level outside of configured range) N "Maintenance required" Maintenance is required.
 The measured value is still valid.